awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 Allowing [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) to handle the secure connection between AWS Cloud9 and its EC2 instance offers two key benefits:
 + No requirement to open inbound ports for the instance
-+ Option to launch the instance into a private subnet
++ Option to launch the instance into a public or private subnet

 ------
 #### [ No open inbound ports ]